bunchofstring/dcs/README.md

 In addition to the informal manual testing that takes place in development, some tests were automated and they are part of this repo.

 ## Automated test proportions
+Some assumptions
+1. Good automated tests are ones that find bugs
+1. Such tests can be expensive to write and maintain
+1. It is good to
-Compare the number of tests for each type (system, integration, and unit).
+system, integration, and unit).
 These are categorized in the code using markers of the same name ([an example](https://github.com/bunchofstring/dcs/blob/c6a24bd06a41855a336edbd6e96b99c2296bf35c/worker/source/test_sandbox.py#L30)).
 For marker definitions, see [pytest.ini](pytest.ini).
 ```shell
 pytest -m system --collect-only | grep "tests collected" && pytest -m integration --collect-only | grep "tests collected" && pytest -m unit --collect-only | grep "tests collected"
 ```
-Sample output from the command above.
 The first number on each line indicates the number of tests of that type.
 Types are system, integration, and unit - in that order.
+See below for sample output from the command above.
 ```shell
 ================= 4/9 tests collected (5 deselected) in 0.03s ==================
 ================= 2/9 tests collected (7 deselected) in 0.03s ==================